-Within database management, there are several techniques and actions that an organization can take to reduce or prevent the negative impacts of exponential, uncontrolled data growth.
+Within database management, there are several techniques and actions that an organisation can take to reduce or prevent the negative impacts of exponential, uncontrolled data growth.
 Below is a list of some common, protective database management tasks:

 - Monitoring the performance of applications and their data and tuning as needed

 - Planning for storage and capacity growth requirements